Recalling my first crush, on this Children’s TV Star in the 70s…

 Darlin’ Husband discovered it primarily because of spotting Cheggers on the DVD cover in Uma Thurman Kill Bill attire.
 More about this film from Cheggers can be found in my review here…

 and my Cheggers’ Claim to Fame…

-When I was a teenager I met the man himself at a fun day in Oldmeldrum of all places.
+When I was a teenager, I met the man himself on a fun day in Oldmeldrum of all places.
 Oldmeldrum, being a wee remote Scottish town somewhere in Aberdeenshire.
 This time meeting the man himself and then getting his autograph.
 This wasn’t the first time I met a presenter or saw one live and unleashed that I had, had a bit of a crush on.. but that’s another story or two.